paragoner1/crisis-companion/SOLANA_SOS_SLIDES.md

 # ✅ THE TRACTION

-**My prototype is demo-ready: Offline voice detection via Vosk with RNNoise noise filtering, full Solana integration, multi-device Bluetooth sync functional, SQLite database for instructions, and initial support for 9 emergency types to start.
+**My prototype is demo-ready: Offline voice detection via Vosk with RNNoise noise filtering and adaptive training, full Solana integration, multi-device Bluetooth sync functional, SQLite database for instructions, and initial support for 9 emergency types to start.
 I've completed core tech and am lining up emergency service partnerships for Q1 2026.
 This isn't vaporware—it's built, tested, and poised for deployment on Seeker.**

 ---